 Our estimation procedure is to first estimate variations of long-run equilibrium AIDS/QUAIDS models using the two alternative price indices and compare the outcome of the various models.
 We report parameter estimates in Table 4.
 The restrictions implied by demand theory were imposed during estimation.
-However, when unrestricted models are estimated we find that the symmetry axiom generally holds but not homogeneity.
+However, when unrestricted models are estimated we find that the symmetry axiom generally holds, but not homogeneity.

-4.1 Long-run models
+4.1 Long-run Models

 The stationarity properties of our demand system are tested using the augmented Dickey-Fuller unit root test, with the test statistics reported in Table 3.
-While we generally fail to reject the existence of a unit root in our data in levels, non-stationarity is rejected for the first differences.
+While we generally fail to reject the existence of a unit root in the data levels, non-stationarity is rejected for the first differences.
 Given the rising trend in fuel quantities and prices, as shown in Figures 1 and 2, our tests also allow for a trend.
-Non-stationary time series may however be cointegrated as short-run deviations between dependent and explanatory variables may converge to an underling long-run cointegration relationship.
-We test for a cointegrating relationship using the residuals from the long-run equations reported in Table 4.
-We reject the null hypothesis of no cointegration in our demand system.
+Non-stationary time series may however be co-integrated because short-run deviations between dependent and explanatory variables may converge to an underling long-run co-integration relationship.
+We test for a co-integrating relationship using the residuals from the long-run equations reported in Table 4.
+We reject the null hypothesis of no co-integration in our demand system.

 Residuals from the estimated models were examined to detect the presence of structural breaks.
 We inspected if the residuals were mean-reverting.
 In this respect the QUAIDS models incorporating demographic variables were the best fit for all four fuels.
 In the remaining models the residuals in the oil and gas equations exhibited a tighter mean-reverting behaviour than in the electricity and solid fuels equations.
-Across all the models estimated, the residuals were generally within two standard deviations, with the exceptions only occurring for at most a few periods (i.e. 1-3 years).
-Across the models there was not strong evidence of a structural break, and particularly so for the more flexible QUAIDS models incorporating demographic variables.
+Across all the models estimated, the residuals were generally within two standard deviations, with the exceptions only occurring for at most a few periods (i.e. one to three years).
+Across the models there was no strong evidence of a structural break, and particularly so for the more flexible QUAIDS models incorporating demographic variables.

 We use likelihood ratio tests to test model assumptions both on price index and model specifications.
 Regardless of price index specification, the hypothesis that the more flexible model specifications (e.g. QUAIDS or QUAIDS with demographics versus AIDS, etc.) are a better fit cannot be rejected (p < 0.01).
-These test results reflect the fact that when demographic variables are incorporated in the models, the estimates of the associated pa-